Port

 Upon arrival in the town center of Donegal, set out on foot with your guide to the ruins of an ancient monastery founded in 1474.
 Over the course of history, the Friary was besieged many times and, in 1601, was partially destroyed by an explosion while occupied by the English.

 A town steeped in history, Donegal is now the center of activity for southern County Donegal.
-The attractive centerpiece of the town is known as the Diamond -- it is here that you will find a tall obelisk dedicated to the memory of the Four Masters.
+Its attractive centerpiece is the Diamond -- it is here that you will find a tall obelisk dedicated to the memory of the Four Masters.
 These were the four friars led by Michael O'Cleary.
 In the 17th century, he compiled the Annals of the Four Masters -- one of the earliest historical texts recording the early history of Ireland.

-The town is also a main center for the tweed industry in Ireland and is home to John Magee, world-renowned manufacturers of Donegal Tweed.
-From modest beginnings in 1866, when John Magee began buying and selling tweed, the business has flourished and now has two clothing factories, a weaving division and a retail store offering a large selection of finely tailored clothing.
+The town is also a main center for the tweed industry in Ireland and is home to John Magee -- world-renowned manufacturers of Donegal Tweed.
+From modest beginnings in 1866, when John Magee began buying and selling tweed, the business has flourished and now has two clothing factories, a weaving division, and a retail store offering a large selection of tailored clothing.

-Some free time will be allowed for you to shop before rejoining your motor coach and guide for the return drive to Killybegs.
+Some free time is allocated for you to shop before rejoining your motorcoach and guide for the drive back to Killybegs.

 Notes: